jojomondag/PLH/README.md

 # PLH
 Programmers Little Helper

-SynEx:Syntax Extractor = Enhance Your AI-Code Interaction
+SynEx: Syntax Extractor = Enhance Your AI-Code Interaction

 Syntax Extractor is a versatile Visual Studio extension designed to transform your code into a syntax tree for seamless communication with AI platforms like ChatGPT.
 It offers customizable extraction types, smart output management, and clipboard convenience.